grbeno/llm_apps-cli/Readme.md

 :point_right: __Requirements: Python, and any API keys and functions you want; I am currently using only the openai_api_key.__

-#### Set up a virtual environment in the selected project directory
+#### :small_blue_diamond: Create and activate a virtual environment in the preferred project directory
-*You can use Pipenv; the Pipfile is attached in the repository.
 ```
 python -m venv .venv
 ```